Table of contents

 Evaluation of your business’ succession plan is also crucial to ensure its effectiveness and make necessary adjustments for future success.
 You may want to collect feedback from the new leader, stakeholders, and other relevant parties to identify strengths and areas for improvement in the succession planning process.
 Adjustments can then be implemented, such as refining the selection process for potential successors, improving training and development programs, or modifying the transition process to better support new leaders.

-Implementing succession planning successfully is a substantial piece of work, but by investing in the development of internal talent, organisations can ensure the continuity of business operations and growth, while also boosting employee engagement and retention.
+Implementing succession planning successfully is a substantial piece of work, but by investing in the development of internal talent, organizations can ensure the continuity of business operations and growth, while also boosting employee engagement and retention.

 What tools are used for succession planning?